This page was updated on 29 July 2025.

 Application: Students wishing to be sponsored should download an application form and send it to Rotary Castlemaine.

-National Youth Science Forum — January 2026
+National Youth Science Forum — January 2026 Updated July 2025

 The National Youth Science Forum (NYSF) Year 12 Program gives students who are about to start Year 12 a broader understanding of study and career options in science.

-Applications for the 2026 NYSF Year 12 program close on 20 June 2025.
+Applications for the 2026 NYSF Year 12 program are now closed.

 We encourage interested students to begin their application early to have time to gather any required information to complete the application.